21 Seconds

-"21 Seconds" is a song by UK garage crew So Solid Crew.
-Released as the second single from their debut album, They Don't Know (2001), it was the first of five consecutive top-20 hit singles for the group, topping the UK Singles Chart in August 2001, and peaked just outside the top 40 in the Netherlands.
-In the United Kingdom, it sold 118,135 units in its first week.
+"21 Seconds" is a song by UK garage group So Solid Crew.
+Released as the second single from their 2001 debut album They Don't Know, it was the first of five consecutive top-20 hit singles for the group.

-In September 2019, NME included the song in their "25 essential UK garage anthems" list.

 Composition and production

 The song uses fairly stripped back production, utilising a 2-step rhythm which was common in UK garage at the time.
 Lisa Maffia's young daughter, Chelsea, can be heard at the beginning of the track, saying "Ha, ha, ha, whatcha laughin at?"

 The song title alludes to the approximate 21 seconds that each of the band members is given to perform their rap.
-21 seconds is arrived at as the song's tempo is approximately 140BPM and each rapper has 12 bars of 4 beats (48 beats at 140BPM, when worked out to the nearest integer, rounds to 21 seconds).
+21 seconds is arrived at as the song's tempo is approximately 140BPM, has a key of G minor, and each rapper has 12 bars of 4 beats (48 beats at 140BPM, when worked out to the nearest integer, rounds to 21 seconds).
 Megaman said the crew created the track after their label told them to make a track lasting three and a half minutes.
 He said "so we worked out that with at least 10 or 11 members, that's eight bars each – 21 seconds.
 It was a simple calculation."
 Their label manager Shabs Jobanputra said "they literally took a calculator and divided the time by the number of MCs."

 Music video

+The music video for "21 Seconds" was directed by Max Giwa and Dania Pasquini and was released on 2001.
+It features members from So Solid Crew performing during the storm in front of fences full of people dancing.
+It heavily uses special effects such as the storm, clouds, helicopters, lightning, tornado, etc.

 The music video received the award for British Video of the Year at the 2002 Brit Awards.